 - Waking up numerous times during the night

 - Waking up during the night and struggling to get back to sleep

 - Waking up earlier than planned and not being able to get back to sleep

 - Feeling tired upon waking

 There are two different types of insomnia, primary and secondary.
 If you have primary insomnia, your difficulties sleeping are not related to any other sleep disorder or medical condition.
+Have a look at the best ecommerce platforms for startups.
+Complete free guide about pricing and all you need to know to choose right platform for you new business.
 This is when insomnia would be characterized as a sleep disorder.

 Primary insomnia can be caused by a number of things like increased stress, emotional distress, physical discomfort, jet lag, shifting schedules, and environmental factors like noise or light.
 In some cases, addressing these things can alleviate the insomnia.
 This is why the first step in many treatment plans for addressing primary insomnia is improving sleep hygiene.

 When is Insomnia a Symptom of Another Sleep Disorder?

 The second type of insomnia, secondary insomnia, results when there is another condition that is causing the insomnia.
 In these cases, the insomnia is treated as a symptom of the other condition even though it is essentially the same as when it is a standalone sleep disorder.
 There are many different health problems that can cause insomnia.
 Medical conditions like asthma, cancer, and arthritis can cause insomnia.
 Mental health problems like depression and anxiety can also cause these symptoms.
 External factors like medications and alcohol use can also lead to insomnia.